Chiswick High Road, London W4

 The church is oriented south, so all directions given in this description are liturgical.

 The church is a striking red brick building consisting of a northeast tower, nave, sanctuary, north and south aisles, St Edward’s Chapel north of the sanctuary, Lady Chapel (south), the former Blessed Sacrament Chapel (south of the latter, now a meeting room), porch and repository (north).
-For full details about the building and its fittings and furnishings, reference should be made to the very detailed list entry, attached below in section 4.
+For full details about the building and its fittings and furnishings, reference should be made to the very detailed list entry below.

 Architect: John Kelly of Kelly & Birchall; Giles Gilbert Scott; D. Plaskett Marshall